gunjit-gyawali/gunjit-gyawali/README.md

 ## 👨‍💻 About Me

-I’m **Gunjit**, a passionate developer from **Butwal, Nepal** who loves to build **web applications, games, and robots** with clean, efficient code.
+I’m **Gunjit**, a passionate developer from **Butwal, Nepal** who loves to build **website, applications, games, and robots** with clean, efficient code.
 I enjoy solving problems and learning new technologies every day.

 ✨ **Quick Facts**
 - 🧠 Self-taught developer & lifelong learner